 Capital Gains Tax in Spain is 30% of all declared gains, although this is set to be reduced in January 2007 to 17% on declared gains.
 Investors should check double taxation treaties between Spain and their country of origin.

 The breakdown of additional costs associated with purchasing a Spanish property total up to 10% of the property purchase price, which includes 7% IVA (VAT), 1% legal charges as industry standard, notary fees, stamp duty and other miscellaneous charges.

 Buy-to-let investors need to be aware of income tax in Spain that stands at 25% on declared income.
-However, with Leaseback schemes, there are excellent tax breaks available to investors and these are highly recommended by IPIN Global.
+However, with Leaseback schemes, there are excellent tax breaks available to investors and these are highly recommended.